aleesham/codecamp-notes/Exam1Review.md

 # Exam 1 Review

 ## Data and Variables
-* Explain what a value is: a value is an object that a program manipulates
+* Explain what a value is: a value is an object that a program manipulates.
+A value is a specific piece of data.

 * Explain what a data type is: a data type is a class that a value can be such as integer, float, string, list, boolean.